nesi/perf-training/_lessons/python-scatter/05-mpi.md

  * there are no serial sections in MPI code and hence MPI programs need to be written to run in parallel from the beginning to the end
  * some algorithms are difficult to implement efficiently with MPI due its distributed memory approach and communication overheads
  * it is easy to create "dead locks" where one or more processes get stuck waiting for a message
- * MPI applications run in parallel from the beginning to the end.
-Thus, the specified computing resources are occupied the whole run time, no dynamic allocation/deallocation of CPU cores.
+ * specified computing resources are occupied the whole run time, no dynamic allocation/deallocation of CPU cores

 ## An example of MPI work load distribution